 Although final space uses are still to be concluded, the areas on the North side of the Podium are expected to be public areas that could be used for events, exhibitions and community use.
-To maximise the amount of available floor area, ceiling mounted AHUs are intended to provide ventilation to these spaces, alongside additional space conditioning equipment such as Fan Coil Units.
+To maximise the amount of available floor area, ceiling mounted Mechanical Ventilation Heat Recovery (MVHR) units are intended to provide ventilation to these spaces, alongside additional space conditioning equipment such as Fan Coil Units.

-High-level ducts will connect the ceiling mounted AHUs to façade intake and exhaust louvres.
+High-level ducts will connect the ceiling mounted MVHRs to façade intake and exhaust louvres.
 Where possible, intake louvres are situated as far above street level as possible to reduce the risk of entraining polluted air.
 Similarly, exhaust louvres have been situated away from occupied outside spaces to avoid discharging stale air from within the building into these areas.